Skip to content

 Seven strategies can be configured for data gap states.

-3. Customize the filled detection interval value, trigger data gap events, trigger urgent events, trigger important events, trigger warning events, and trigger recovery events; if choosing this configuration strategy, it is recommended that the custom data gap time configuration be >= detection interval time, and if the configured time <= detection interval time, there may be simultaneous satisfaction of data gaps and anomalies, in which case only the data gap processing results will apply.
+3. Customize fill-in detection interval values, trigger data gap events, trigger critical events, trigger major events, trigger minor events, and trigger recovery events; if this type of configuration strategy is chosen, the custom data gap time configuration is recommended to be >= detection interval time.
+If the configured time <= detection interval time, there may be simultaneous satisfaction of data gaps and anomalies.
+In such cases, only the data gap processing results will apply.

 Information Generation